Potato Candy

 Scroll to the bottom to watch video and for printable recipe and ingredients.

-4. Filling: Spread a thin layer of peanut butter over top of rolled out dough.
+4. Filling: Spread a thin layer of peanut butter over the top of rolled out dough.
 Carefully roll into a log or jelly roll shape, lengthwise or long side, as tight as possible without breaking the dough.

 5. Chill: Wrap up roll in wax paper or parchment and then in plastic wrap.
 Refrigerate for at least 30 minutes.
 The longer the better.

-6. Slice: Slice into 1/2 inch circles before serving.
+6. Slice: Slice into 1/2-inch circles before serving.

 candy dough, rolled out with peanut butter